jfro/butteredurls/README.md

 	decisions about.
 1. Upload all lessn/BU files, excluding config.php, or making sure to use the new one.
 1. Go to http://doma.in/x/install.php?start=N where N
-	is 1 for if upgrading from Lessn,
+	is 1 if upgrading from Lessn 1.0,
-	2 if upgrading from an old version of Buttered URLs with logging but no custom URLs (slugs), or
-	3 if upgrading from Buttered URLs < v.
-2.0.
+	or 3 if upgrading from Buttered URLs 1.1 (this is more likely).
 1. Go to http://doma.in/x/migrate.php?migration=explicit-slugs
 1. Test some old known working redirections
 1. Delete install.php and migrate.php.